…by Jonas E. Alexis

 “Mosul liberators caught torturing captives suspected of terrorist links,” Russia Today, June 6, 2017.

-Posted by Jonas E. Alexis on June 6, 2017, With 2459 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on June 6, 2017, With 2482 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.